-SN Module Detailed Content Hrs I Simple Symmetric Cipher Design and Implementation of a product cipher using Substitution and Transposition ciphers 2 II Public Key Cryptosystem, Hashing Algorithm and Digital Signature Implementation and analysis of RSA cryptosystem and Digital signature scheme using RSA a) Implementation of Diffie Hellman Key exchange algorithm b) For varying message sizes, test integrity of message using MD-5, SHA-1, and analyze the performance of the two protocols.
-6 III Network reconnaissance tool a) Study the use of network reconnaissance tools like WHOIS, dig,traceroute, nslookup to gather information about networks and domain registrars. b)Study of packet sniffer tools wireshark,:- 1.
-Observer performance in promiscuous as well as non-promiscuous mode.
+SN Module Detailed Content H Ι Simple Symmetric Design and Implementation of a product cipher using Substitution 2 1 Cipher and Transposition ciphers Implementation and analysis of RSA cryptosystem and Digital Public Key signature scheme using RSA Cryptosystem, a) Implementation of Diffie Hellman Key II Hashing Algorithm exchange algorithm and Digital b) For varying message sizes, test integrity of Signature message using MD-5, SHA-1, and analyze the performance of the two protocols. a) Study the use of network reconnaissance tools like WHOIS, Network reconnaissance tool dig,traceroute, nslookup to gather information about networks and domain registrars. b)Study of packet sniffer tools wireshark, :- 1.
+Observer performance in promiscuous as well as III non-promiscuous mode.
 2. Show the packets can be traced based on different filters.
 3. Download and install nmap.
-Use it with different options to scan open ports, perform OS fingerprinting, do a ping scan, tcp port scan, udp port scan, etc. 4 IV Simulation of Attacks a) Detect ARP spoofing using nmap and/or open source tool ARPWATCH and wireshark.b) Simulate DOS attack using Hping and other tools 4 V Wireless Security Tools Exploring wireless security tools like Kismet, NetStumbler etc. Use the NESSUS/ISO Kali Linux tool to scan the network for vulnerabilities.
-4 VI Firewall, IDS, and E mail Security Protocols Set up IPSEC under LINUX.
-Set up Snort and study the logs.
-Explore the GPG tool of linux to implement email security 6
+Use it with different options to scan open ports, perform OS fingerprinting, do a ping scan, tcp port scan, udp port scan, etc. Simulation of a) Detect ARP spoofing using nmap and/or open IV Attacks source tool ARPWATCH and wireshark. b) Simulate DOS attack using Hping and other tools Wireless Security Exploring wireless security tools like Kismet, NetStumbler etc. V Tools Use the NESSUS/ISO Kali Linux tool to scan the network for vulnerabilities.
+Firewall, IDS, and E Set up IPSEC under LINUX.
+VI mail Security Set up Snort and study the logs.
+Protocols Explore the GPG tool of linux to implement email security

 - A. Internal Assessment (IA): Two class tests of 40 marks each.
 The first class test is to be conducted when approx. 40% syllabus is completed and the second class test when an additional 35% syllabus is completed.
 Duration of each test shall be one hour. - B. End Semester Theory Examination: In question, paper weightage of each module will be proportional to the number of respective lecture hours as mentioned in the syllabus. - 1.
 Question paper will consist of 4 questions, each carrying 20 marks. - 2.
-Question number 1 will be compulsory and based on maximum contents of the syllabus - 3.
-Remaining questions will be mixed in nature (for example, if Q.2 has part (a) from module 3 then part (b) will be from other than module 3) - 4.
-Total three questions need to be solved. - 7.
-Practical Assessment: An Practical / Oral exam will be held based on the above syllabus.
-The final certification and acceptance of TW ensures the satisfactory performance of laboratory work and minimum passing in the TW. - A. Term Work: Term Work shall consist of practicals based on the above list.
+Question number 1 will be compulsory and based on maximum contents of the syllabus

+3. Remaining questions will be mixed in nature (for example, if Q.2 has part (a) from module 3 then part (b) will be from other than module 3)

+7. Practical Assessment: An Practical / Oral exam will be held based on the above syllabus.
+The final certification and acceptance of TW ensures the satisfactory performance of laboratory work and minimum passing in the TW.

+- A. Term Work: Term Work shall consist of practicals based on the above list.
 Also Term work Journal must include at least 2 assignments based on the topics mentioned in the syllabus. - B. Term Work Marks: 25 Marks (Total marks) = 15 Marks (Experiment) + 5 Marks (Assignments) + 5 Marks (Attendance)